pleabargain/EnglishHelpsYourCareer/grammar elements subordinating conjunctions.md

 -   Unless means except on the condition that**examples**

-Don't open that 5liter bottle of wine unless you are planning to have a party!
+- Don't open that 5liter bottle of wine **unless** you are planning to have a party!
+- Don't spend that money **unless** you know where it grows!

 # since

 -   since is used to show result

-**examples**
+- I haven't been to this cafe since 2018.
+- Since you are taking next Friday off, let's plan on taking a long weekend to the sea!
+- Since you were on vacation last week, you might need to spend a day catching up on emails.
+- Since I'm young, I'm going to party like there's no tomorrow!

 # so